hongyeee/CompArch_23/Assignment1/rerport.md

    |500,000|250,000,000,000|249,996,989,360|
    |1,000,000|1,000,000,000,000|999,996,505,180|

-  : Comparison of theoretical complexity and observed cmp Instructions.
+  Table 2 : Comparison of theoretical complexity and observed cmp Instructions.

 The table above compares the theoretical complexity of Bubble Sort ($O(n^2)$) with the observed number of comparisons.
 It's evident that